(gravity much stronger than in the solar system such as near a black hole)

 such as gravitational waves, are pronounced.
 The solar system

-shows the effects of general relativity, but only
+shows the effects of general relativity, but generally only

 through very precise measurement.
 Near a black hole